otocolobus-com/aws-cdk-serverbluegreendeploymentgroup/README.md

-# EC2/Server Blue/Green Deployment Group construct
+# EC2/On-Premise Server Blue/Green Deployment Group construct

 This construct creates a CodeDeploy Deployment Group for an EC2/On-Premises Deployment Group using the Blue/Green Deployment configuration.